 Drivers shall also receive information about legal requirements, District policies, and disciplinary consequences related to the use of alcohol and drugs.
 Each driver shall sign a statement certifying that he/she has received a copy of the above materials.
 The District shall notify a driver of the results of a pre-employment drug test if the driver requests such results within 60 calendar days of being notified of the disposition of his/her employment application.
-The District shall notify a driver of the results of random, reasonable suspicion, and post-accident drug tests if the test results are verified positive.
+The District shall notify a driver of the results are verified positive.
 The District shall also tell the driver which controlled substance(s) were verified as positive.
 Drivers shall inform their supervisors if at any time they are using a controlled substance which their physician has prescribed for therapeutic purposes.
 Such a substance may be used only if the physician has advised the driver that it will not adversely affect his/her ability to safely operate a commercial motor vehicle.